Complete Onboarding and Authentication on One Platform

 The history of the 5-panel drug test dates back to the late 1980s when the U.S. Department of Transportation (DOT) introduced it as a standard for federally mandated drug testing programs.
 The main purpose of this test is to promote safety, particularly in industries where employees operate heavy machinery, drive vehicles, or perform safety-sensitive tasks.

 The 5-panel drug test has since become a standard due to its effectiveness in detecting commonly abused substances.
-It is widely used by employers, law enforcement agencies, and individuals for various reasons.
+It is widely used by employers for various reasons.
 The test helps ensure a drug-free environment, enhances safety, and promotes health and wellness by identifying and addressing substance abuse issues early.

 1. Marijuana (THC)